Artificial Intelligence | AP

 Startup partners

-AP works with a variety of startup partners to infuse external innovation into the organization and help to bring our artificial intelligence projects to life.
+AP works with a variety of startups to infuse external innovation into the organization and help to bring our artificial intelligence projects to life.
 This allows us to experiment at low costs with emerging tech and support the entrepreneurial news ecosystem at the same time.
 In addition to working with various startups, we also build partnerships to help extend the reach of our journalism and our work with AI.
 Some key examples include Social Starts, Matter Ventures and NYC Media Lab.

 Ongoing projects